Artemis Fowl (film): Plot

 Root and an army of LEPrecon officers seal Fowl Manor in a time freeze, but Artemis and Dom fight them off using Holly's equipment.
 Artemis demands the Aculos in exchange for Holly's release, forbidding fairies to enter his home while he is alive.
 Bound by fairy rules, Root retrieves Mulch from prison, offering him a reduced sentence to infiltrate Fowl Manor.
 Mulch tunnels inside and breaks into Artemis Sr.'s safe, finding the Aculos, while Artemis frees Holly and asks for her help.
 Lieutenant Briar Cudgeon, a spy for Koboi, seizes command of LEPrecon and releases the captured troll into the house, jamming all magic inside.

 Mulch swallows the Aculos as Artemis, Holly, Juliet, and Dom evade the troll, which is later killed by Dom.
 After killing it, Dom is mortally wounded.
 Against orders, Holly's fellow officers unblock her magic, and she revives Dom.
 Mulch and the LEPrecon army escape as the time freeze collapses.
 Left with the Aculos, Artemis refuses to give it to Koboi, and Holly agrees to use it to rescue Artemis' father.
 As Koboi attempts to kill Artemis Sr., Holly summons him to Fowl Manor.
 Artemis Sr. tells Holly that her father gave his life to protect the Aculos, giving her a list of Koboi's accomplices.
 Holly returns the Aculos to Haven City, where Root, back in command, directs her to investigate every name on the list.
-Artemis calls Koboi, Artemis promises that after destroying her associates, he will come after her and restore the balance of the universe.
+Artemis calls Koboi and promises that after destroying her associates, he will come after her and restore the balance of the universe.

 Mulch's interrogator offers him freedom in exchange for help capturing Artemis Sr., but Mulch reveals that Artemis arranged his arrest to prove the incident to the authorities, and confirms the existence of magic on camera.
 As the interrogator calls for backup, the Fowls' helicopter rescues Mulch and, joined by Holly, they fly off for their next mission to hunt down Koboi's associates.